ChrisPenner/grids/README.md

 `Coord` is really just a wrapping over a list of integers.
 It's recommended that you use `coord` to safely construct `Coord` values, but you can cheat and use the `Coord` constructor or even `OverLoadedLists` if you want to.
- Here's the type of Coord for a few different Grids:

 You can get a value out of a grid for a particular index out using `index` from `Data.Functor.Rep`: